ramapcsx2/gbs-control/README.md

 1. Clone the repository, open it with your VSCode and press Build/Upload.
 It's never been easier :)

 >***Please note:***\
 Platformio IDE enables upload speed limitation on ESP8266.
-Upload process at any higher upload speed will fail.
+Upload process at any higher upload speed may fail.

 ### Using Arduino IDE<a id="build-n-upload-arduino"></a>